nickriches/linguistics_handbook/docs/lecture notes/02 - Word Classes.md

 Some types of word classes lack independence, e.g. determiners such as *the*.

 Finally, symbolism is also gradient.
 There is lots of interesting work demonstrating that sound symbolism is quite widespread in the world's languages.
-For example, words referring to rough textures tend to contain an trilled /r/ sound.
+For example, across languages the word for `tongue' often contains /l/ (Blasi et al., 2016).

 So when in clinic you are analysing a sentence, and you're deciding to determine whether a lexical unit is a real word, there may not be a perfect yes/no answer!